confluentinc/event-streaming-patterns/docs/event/command.md

 service that watches for that event before invoking the procedure.

-In terms of application logic, a Command Event is typically dispatched in a fire-and-forget manner (events themselves are delivered and stored with strong guarantees, such as exactly-once semantics).
-The writer assumes that the event will be handled correctly, and the responsibility for monitoring and error-handling falls elsewhere in the system.
+In terms of application logic, a Command is typically dispatched in a fire-and-forget manner (the actual record representing the command is delivered and stored with strong guarantees, such as exactly-once semantics).
+The writer assumes that the command will be handled correctly, and the responsibility for monitoring and error-handling falls elsewhere in the system.
 This is very similar to the Actor model: actors have an inbox, and we write messages to that inbox and trust that they will be handled in due course.

 If a return value is explicitly required, the downstream service can write a result event back to a second stream.
 Correlation of Command